 Local Safety Issues

-The foundation of the Occupational Safety and Health Administration safety standards is built on the premise that work practice controls concerning safety must be the primary means for reducing and eliminating every worker's exposure to dangerous conditions in the workplace.
+OSHA safety standards are built on the premise that work practice controls concerning safety must be the primary means for reducing and eliminating every worker's exposure to dangerous conditions in the workplace.

 The owners and management of a metal tube manufacturing plant placed employees at significant risk to their health and well-being by ignoring “standard safety rules for machines and storing flammable materials in open containers near propane heaters where they might ignite."
 OSHA stated that the workers were “at risk of lacerations, amputations and potential explosion and fire.

-- Cicero Illinois Metal Plating Company Faces $157,000 in Fines for Eighteen Violations Over Toxic Metal, Noise, and Other Hazards
+Cicero, Illinois Metal Plating Company Faces $157,000 in Fines for Eighteen Violations Over Toxic Metal, Noise, and Other Hazards

-Investigators determined that the elevator risks were the result of an employer failing “to follow Federal safety and health requirements.
-Exposure to metals – such as cadmium used in the plant – can harm the heart, nervous and digestive systems."
+Investigators determined that the elevator risks resulted from an employer failing to follow Federal health and safety requirements.
+"Exposure to metals – such as cadmium used in the plant – can harm the heart, nervous and digestive systems."

-On December 10, 2015, OSHA (Occupational Safety and Health Administration) cited the facility and proposed a penalty totaling $157,080 for “one willful, eight repeated, eight serious and one other than serious safety and health violations."
-The citation noted specific violations including:
+On December 10, 2015, OSHA cited the facility and proposed a penalty totaling $157,080 for “one willful, eight repeated, eight serious and one other than serious health and safety violations."

 - A “failure to implement a continuing, effective hearing conservation program.